 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where lithiophilite typically forms.
+Look in granite pegmatites country, the host setting where lithiophilite typically forms.
 If you start seeing triphylite, sicklerite, purpurite in float, you are in the right ground.
 Field specimens usually show a short prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.